Birthday: July 17, 1935 (Cancer)

 Recommended For You

-Donald Sutherland was born on 17 July 1935, in Saint John, New Brunswick, Canada, to Dorothy Isobel (née McNichol) and Frederick McLea Sutherland.
+Donald Sutherland was born on July 17, 1935, in Saint John, New Brunswick, Canada, to Dorothy Isobel (née McNichol) and Frederick McLea Sutherland.
 His mother was a math teacher, while his father worked in sales.

 He was born into a middle class family.
 He is of German, Scottish, and English ancestry.
 His great grandmother was the third cousin of President Rutherford Hayes.
-He is also distantly related to Howard Dean, erstwhile governor of Vermont.
+He was also distantly related to Howard Dean, erstwhile governor of Vermont.

 As a child, he suffered from rheumatic fever, hepatitis, and poliomyelitis.
 Poliomyelitis left one of his legs shorter than the other.
 At the age of 14, he took up a part-time job as a news correspondent for the local radio station CKBW.